aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/mountpoint-s3/30-persistent-object-storage-with-mountpoint-for-amazon-s3.md

 $ kubectl exec --stdin $POD_1 -n assets -- bash -c 'touch /mountpoint-s3/divewatch.jpg'
 ```

-We know that this is a persistent storage layer that is mounted by all of the pods, so let's go into the second pod and view the file that we created from the first pod:
+To verify the persistence and sharing of our storage layer, let's check the second pod for the file we just created:

 ```bash
 $ POD_2=$(kubectl -n assets get pods -o jsonpath='{.items[1].metadata.name}')